-The risk register helps project managers stay on top of potential problems which is why it is crucial for it to be kept up to date - so all the information referred to is accurate.
+The risk register helps project managers stay on top of potential problems.
+This is why it is crucial for it to be kept up to date - so all the information referred to is accurate.
 By doing so, the project managers, team members and other key stakeholders can always have a clear picture of the project's progress.

 When unplanned events do occur, it is necessary to be agile and react as soon as possible.
-So controlling a situation is much more important than just responding to it after an event has already taken place.
-Investing time in each step of the risk management process can prepare you to take preventative steps and reduce the probability of the risk event occurring, rather than trying to respond to it after it has already happened.
+Controlling a situation is much more important than just responding to it after an event has already taken place.
+Investing time in each step of the risk management process can prepare you to take preventative steps and reduce the probability of the risk event occurring.

 Above all, managing projects and their associated risks efficiently require a solid foundation of project management skills.
 Earning a certificate in project management is one of the best ways to enhance these abilities.
 Managing your projects properly can lead to higher profits, better relationships with clients, and the ability to grow and expand your business.
 Programmes such as the Institute's Certified Project Management Diploma, are designed to help you develop these crucial skills.
 Click here to learn more.